-On April 1, 2019, the City Council denied the appeal brought against Planning Commission's approval under the California Environmental Quality Act and the City's Site Plan and Architectural Review requirements of the Safeway Fuel Station project located at 335 South McDowell Boulevard in Petaluma.
+On April 1, 2019, the City Council denied the appeal brought against the Planning Commission's approval under the California Environmental Quality Act and the City's Site Plan and Architectural Review requirements of the Safeway Fuel Station project located at 335 South McDowell Boulevard in Petaluma.
 The Council action upheld the Planning Commission's approval of the project.
-In response to the unprecedented community concern about the possible location of new gas station uses near sensitive receptors like schools and residences, and in view of the recent holding in McCorkle Eastside Neighborhood Group v.
+In response to community concern about the possible location of new gas station uses near sensitive receptors like schools and residences, and in view of the recent holding in McCorkle Eastside Neighborhood Group v.
 City of St. Helena limiting approving bodies' ability to review projects' environmental impacts to their authority to mitigate project impacts, the City Council requested that staff prepare for Council consideration and possible adoption an urgency ordinance pursuant to Section 65858 of the California Government Code that would prohibit the approval of applications for new gas station uses in the City.
-Accordingly, attached is an urgency ordinance prepared pursuant to the authority in Government Code section 65858 that would prohibit approval of new gas station applications in the City that are not already complete as of the effective date of the ordinance.